finos/rune-dsl/documentation/rosetta-modelling-component.md

   maxBy FixedInterestRate -> rate
 ```

-- `join` statement

 The `join` syntax filters data by comparing two data sets, and selecting the values that have a matching key.

-In the syntax below, the data is first split into two data sets, then the `join` statement selects a sublist of the primary data set where the primary key matches the foreign key.
+The syntax is:

 ``` Haskell
 (